Hewlett-Packard: 2010–2012

 On September 30, 2010, Léo Apotheker was named HP's new CEO and president.
 His appointment sparked a strong reaction from Ellison, who complained that Apotheker had been in charge of SAP when one of its subsidiaries was systematically stealing software from Oracle.
 SAP accepted that its subsidiary, which has now closed, illegally accessed Oracle intellectual property.
 Following Hurd's departure, HP was seen to be problematic by the market, with margins falling and them failing to establish themselves in major new markets such as cloud and mobile services.
 Apotheker's strategy was to broadly aim at disposing hardware, whilst moving into the more profitable software services sector.
 On August 18, 2011, HP announced that it would strategically exit the smartphone and tablet computer business, and focus on higher-margin "strategic priorities of Cloud, solutions and software with an emphasis on enterprise, commercial and government markets".
 It also contemplated selling off its personal computer division or spinning it off into a separate company, and quitting PC development while continuing to sell servers and other equipment to business customers, which was a strategy undertaken by IBM in 2005.

-On November 1, 2010, the classic 1979 Hewlett-Packard logo was discontinued and replaced with the 2009 HP logo for corporate branding.
+On November 1, 2010, the classic 1979 Hewlett-Packard logo was discontinued and replaced with a new circle HP logo, with a larger and thinner wormark, for corporate branding.
+The 2008 circle variant was continued to be used as the secondary logo.
 This also made the 1999 symbol-only variant was also discontinued on the same day.
 The last product to use this logo was the HP ProLiant DL380 G7.

 HP's stock dropped by about a further 40% after the company abruptly announced a number of decisions: to discontinue its webOS device business (mobile phones and tablet computers), the intent to sell its personal computer division (at the time HP was the largest personal computer manufacturer in the world), and to acquire British big data software firm Autonomy for a 79% premium, seen externally as an "absurdly high" price for a business with known concerns over its accounts.
 Media analysts described HP's actions as a "botched strategy shift" and a "chaotic" attempt to rapidly reposition HP and enhance earnings.
 HP's CFO objected to the Autonomy acquisition.